 Here’s an alternative to pickles made from cucumbers.
 Try pickling some beans!
 This dilly bean recipe works well on old, late-season beans that you don’t want to throw away.
 Be sure to put lots of peeled garlic cloves in each jar.
-They give the beans a great flavour and we fight over who gets to eat them when plating the finished product!
+They give the beans a great flavor and we fight over who gets to eat them when plating the finished product!
 I inherited the pickling gene from my father, so he gets full credit for this one.
 Someday, I’ll learn to make my own vinegar, too!

 First, mix up a good quantity of the “pickle” or solution:

 Wash the beans and trim the ends.
 Cut any long beans so they fix nicely in the jars.
 Peel a couple of garlic cloves for each jar.

 Once the jars are sterile, remove them one at a time and fill them.
 Throw in a couple of garlic heads, fill with beans, and neatly put a dill spring or head or two on each side of the jar.
 Do a nice job so the jars come out presentable.

 In a small pot, boil some water to sterilize the lids.
 Don’t bother with the rings because they don’t come in contact with the sterile contents of the jars.

 Once you have filled all your jars, carefully use a canning funnel to fill each of the jars with pickle.
 The pickle should come to within 1/2 an inch of the tops.
 Put a sterile lid on each jar and hold it in place with a ring.

 Now, return the jars to the canner and start boiling.
 The water should cover the jars by an inch.
 The jars need to boil for 15 minutes for pint jars and 30 minutes for quarts.